cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 There are several reasons to use the feature:

 1. When use a filter objects which don't correspond to the filter will be hidden.
-Use ``Settings`` —> ``Hide Filtered Tracks`` or ``K`` shortcut if you want to change the behavior.
 2. Fast navigation between frames which have an object of interest.
 Use ``Left Arrow/Right Arrow`` keys for the purpose.
-If the filter is empty the mentioned arrows will go to previous/next frames.
+If the filter is empty the mentioned arrows will go to previous/next frames which contain any objects.

 To use the functionality it is enough to specify a value inside ``Filter`` text box and defocus the text box (for example, click on the image).
 After that the filter will be applied.